 Do you have questions about nouns and their uses?
-If so, the Ultimate Grammar Guide to Nouns in English has the answers you need.
-But what are nouns and how are they used?
-In this article, we are going to be taking a closer look at what a noun is, how it is used and the rules surrounding its use.
+If so, this ultimate grammar guide to nouns in English has the answers you need.
+In this article, we are going to be taking a close look at what a noun is, how it is used, and the rules surrounding its use.
 Explore the list of different types of nouns and how to use them correctly with examples.
 Check out a list of common grammar mistakes to avoid making these errors in the future.
 Finally, the quiz below will test your noun knowledge.

 What Is A Noun?

 In order to understand what a noun is, the most simple explanation is that a noun is a part of speech typically denoting a person, place, thing, animal, or idea.
 In every sentence in English, there must be a subject and that subject will most likely be a noun.
 However, the noun can also play other parts within a sentence such as the indirect or direct object, object or subject complement, adjective, or appositive, and more.
 This means that every sentence you create will likely feature a noun, making this one of the most important aspects of English grammar.

 As we mentioned earlier, the noun can be used to name a variety of different things.
 Let’s take a look a this.

 Examples of Nouns to Name a Person

 - An idea